albanie/watchlogs/README.md

 * `IN_MODIFY` events to detect when new text is added to the file.

-The implementation was inspired by this StackOverflow [comment](https://stackoverflow.com/a/5725309).

 ### Related projects
 You may be interested in: